uiodd/MSASC1/README.md

  ## Document Description

-- `\config\global_configs.py`: Different data sizes trained on three datasets
-- For instance, to test on MOSI using the sizes:
+- `\config\global_configs.py`: Different data sizes trained on three datasetsFor instance, to test on MOSI using the sizes:

 ACOUSTIC_DIM = 74
 VISUAL_DIM = 27
 TEXT_DIM = 768

-- to test on MOSEI using the sizes:
+to test on MOSEI using the sizes:

 ACOUSTIC_DIM = 74
 VISUAL_DIM = 35
 TEXT_DIM = 768

-- to test on DAIC-WOZ using the sizes:
+to test on DAIC-WOZ using the sizes:

 ACOUSTIC_DIM = 39
 VISUAL_DIM = 49
 TEXT_DIM = 768